francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

     docker volume create todo-db
     ```

-2. Stop and remove the todo app container once again with `docker rm -f <id>`, as it is still running without using the persistent volume.
+2. Stop and remove the todo app container once again as it is still running without using the persistent volume.

+    ```sh
+    docker rm -f myapp-external
+    ```

 3. Start the todo app container, but add the `-v` flag to specify a volume mount.
 You will use the named volume and mount it to `/etc/todos`, which will capture all files created at the path.

     ```sh
-    docker run -d -p 8080:3000 -v todo-db:/etc/todos localhost:5000/getting-started:v2
+    docker run --name myapp-external -d -p 8080:3000 -v todo-db:/etc/todos getting-started:v2
     ```

 4. Once the container starts up, open the app and add a few items to your todo list.

 5. Stop and remove the container for the todo app.
-Use `docker ps` to get the ID and then `docker rm -f <id>` to remove it.

 6. Start a new container using the same command from above.

-7. Open the app.
-You should see your items still in your list!
+What do you expect?
+Open the app and you should see your items still in your list!

-8. Go ahead and remove the container when you’re done checking out your list.
+7. Go ahead and remove the container when you’re done checking out your list.

 Hooray!
 You’ve now learned how to persist data!